martascorreia/MonteDosCastelinhosWebAR/README.md

 # MonteDosCastelinhosWebAR

-This project was created in the scope of my Master's thesis in Informatic Engineering, named "Web Augmented Reality applied to Cultural Heritage".
+This project was created in the scope of my Master's thesis in Informatic Engineering, titled "Web Augmented Reality applied to Cultural Heritage".

 Files: